namberino/namberino.github.io/content/posts/cold-fire.md

 # Making cold plasma yourself

 > **Disclaimer**: Working with high voltage is **VERY** dangerous.
 If you don't know what you're doing or you don't have much experience with this, **DO NOT DO THIS**.
-If you are going to make plasma, make sure to take proper precautions.
+If you are going to make cold plasma, make sure to take proper precautions.

 If you have a high voltage, high frequency generator, some insulating tubes and a tank of easily ionizable gas, you can make cold plasma yourself.
 You can check out this tutorial from the *Plasma Channel* if you want to make one: